-3. (1) Partnership is the relation which subsists between persons carrying on Definition of partnership a business in common with a view to profit.
+(1) Partnership is the relation which subsists between persons carrying on Definition of partnership a business in common with a view to profit.

-- (2) The relation between members of any company or association which - (a) registered as a company under the Companies Law (2011 Revision) or any other law for the time being in force and relating to the registration of companies; or - (b) formed or incorporated by or in pursuance of any other law, letter patent or Royal Charter, is not a partnership within the meaning of this Law.
+- (2) The relation between members of any company or association which is- - (a) registered as a company under the Companies Law (2013 Revision) or any other law for the time being in force and relating to the registration of companies; or is not a partnership within the meaning of this Law.